Ford given five-day strike notice at key F-150 plant by U.S. union

-DETROIT The United Auto Workers union on Tuesday threatened a strike in five days at a key plant making the company's most important model, the F-150 pickup truck, due to disagreements on a new "local" labor contract, the UAW's Ford chief said.
+DETROIT The United Auto Workers union on Tuesday threatened a strike in five days at a key plant making Ford Motor Co's (F.N) most important model, the F-150 pickup truck, due to disagreements on a new "local" labor contract, the UAW's Ford chief said.

 UAW Vice President Jimmy Settles said a strike authorization had been approved by UAW President Dennis Williams.